 (e) Defense counsel may be present at any of the foregoing procedures unless, with respect to a psychiatric examination, it is otherwise ordered by the court.

+PART III.
 SPECIAL DISCOVERY PROCEDURES

 (a) Upon motion by either party, if the court finds that there is good cause to believe that the evidence sought may be material to the determination of the issues in the case, the court should, in advance of trial, issue compulsory process for the following purposes: